Google buys Sweden’s Limes Audio to boost Hangouts voice quality

 PSA: Nope, Intel did not acquire Bitcasa

-In a blog post, Google announced that it will purchase Limes Audio, a Swedish company that focuses on improving the quality of voice calls.
+In a blog post, Google announced the acquisition of Limes Audio, a Swedish company that focuses on improving the quality of voice calls.
 The 10-year-old company, headquartered in Umeå, Sweden, also has offices in Stockholm and Palo Alto.

 The acquisition isn’t Google’s first time shopping around in the Swedish startup community.
 In 2007, Google acquired Swedish communications company Marratech to bolster Google Talk and Hangouts for $15 million.
 That same year, it also picked up Trendalyzer, a Swedish data visualization company.
 Limes Audio last raised $2.4 million in March, 2016, and the terms of today’s deal were not disclosed.